Consider carefully where the bees will be eventually living before you get them.

 Placing a hive near a high hedge or fence, for example, with its entrance pointing towards it will force the bees to fly up and over quickly reaching a safe altitude.

-This can also be achieved with artificial windbreaks if necessary.
+This can also be achieved with windbreaks like growing willow as previously suggested.

 Sometimes the hive has to be disturbed such as during health checks and inspections for example.